-- Encourage suppliers to provide us with names of smelters and refiners, utilizing the CMRT and continue our efforts to educate our suppliers about our expectations. - Continue our efforts to improve the accuracy and completeness of A. O. Smith's smelter list, using the CPSI as our guide. - Continue our active member role in the CFSI and support its efforts to certify conflict free smelters. - Continue our efforts to partner with trade and manufacturer organizations to encourage suppliers to implement responsible sourcing practices with a "conflict free" supply chain. - Continue to engage with suppliers and direct them to training resources as part of our efforts to increase the response rate and improve the content of the supplier survey responses. - Engage any of our suppliers found to be providing us with 3TG from sources that support armed groups in the Covered Countries to establish an alternative source that does not support armed groups. - Work with the OECD, CFSI, our trade associations and other groups to define and improve reporting practices and encourage responsible sourcing of 3TG in accordance with the OECD Guidance, and expand the list of conflict free smelters.
+- · Review and update as appropriate our procedures for soliciting our supply chain regarding the source of 3TG. - Encourage suppliers to provide us with the names of smelters and refiners, utilizing the CMRT and continue our efforts to educate our suppliers about our expectations.
+Significantly fewer smelters were identified in 2020 than the previous year, which suggests that ongoing efforts continue to improve information provided by suppliers. - Continue to integrate any new acquisitions into our conflict minerals process in accordance with the Rule. - · Continue our efforts to improve the accuracy and completeness of A. O. Smith's smelter list, using the RMI as our guide. - Continue our active member role in the RMI and support its efforts to certify conflict free smelters. - Continue our efforts to partner with trade and manufacturer organizations to encourage suppliers to implement responsible sourcing practices with a "conflict free" supply chain. - Continue to engage with suppliers and direct them to training resources as part of our efforts to increase the response rate and improve the content of the supplier survey responses. - Monitor our suppliers that have identified smelters in Covered Countries and engage any of our suppliers found to be providing us with 3TG from sources that support armed groups in the Covered Countries to establish an alternative source that does not support armed groups. - Work with the OECD, RMI, our trade associations and other groups to define and improve reporting practices and encourage responsible sourcing of 3TG in accordance with the OECD Guidance, and expand the list of conflict free smelters.